With Arrival of Fall, Pests Seek Shelter IndoorsNPMA Staff

 property by gnawing through wires, which can cause house fires, and

-and their droppings and saliva can trigger asthma attacks,
+droppings and saliva can trigger asthma attacks, especially in

 spiders will bite if threatened, injecting venom that can be